sebastiancarlos/beachpatrol/README.md

 happens.
 Beachpatrol also encourages users to respect every website's terms and conditions.

+`patchright` is currently one of the best tools for this task.
+However, it doesn't support Firefox.
+We use `puppeteer-extra-plugin-stealth` for Firefox, which might encounter some issues such as Cloudflare's false positives, and extra Google captchas.

-After the browser is launched, it listens on a UNIX socket created on `/tmp/beachpatrol.sock` for messages by `beachmsg`.
+After the browser is launched, it listens on a UNIX socket, `beachpatrol.sock`, for messages by `beachmsg`.

 ## Usage